Finding Your Latitude Without Instruments

 For sailors in northern European waters, here are the stars most useful for latitude estimation by the zenith method, with their declinations and the latitudes they pass over.

-Capella (declination 45.9°N) passes over the latitude of roughly northern France and the upper Channel — useful as a zenith star on a Biscay passage when you want to confirm you have reached the latitude of Brest or Ushant before turning east for a landfall.
-Capella is a very bright yellowish star in Auriga, visible in autumn and winter, and easy to identify.
+Capella, declination 45.9 degrees north, passes over the latitude of roughly northern France and the upper Channel.
+Useful as a zenith star on a Biscay passage when you want to confirm you have reached the latitude of Brest or Ushant before turning east for a landfall.
+A very bright yellowish star in Auriga, visible in autumn and winter, easy to identify.

-Deneb (declination 45.3°N) passes over almost the same latitude as Capella — Brittany, Channel approaches.
-Deneb is the bright star at the tail of Cygnus, at the top of the Northern Cross asterism, and is prominent in summer and early autumn evenings.
+Deneb, declination 45.3 degrees north, passes over almost the same latitude as Capella.
+Brittany, Channel approaches.
+The bright star at the tail of Cygnus, at the top of the Northern Cross asterism, prominent in summer and early autumn evenings.

-Dubhe (declination 61.7°N) passes over the latitude of Shetland.
-Dubhe is one of the two pointer stars in the Plough that indicate Polaris, and it is circumpolar from most British latitudes — meaning it never sets below the horizon and is available throughout the night throughout the year.
+Dubhe, declination 61.7 degrees north, passes over the latitude of Shetland.
+One of the two pointer stars in the Plough that indicate Polaris, circumpolar from most British latitudes, meaning it never sets below the horizon and is available throughout the night throughout the year.

-Alioth and Mizar, adjacent stars in the handle of the Plough, have declinations of approximately 55.9° and 54.9° respectively, passing over the latitude of central Scotland and the Firth of Forth.
-Both are circumpolar from British latitudes.
+Alioth and Mizar, adjacent stars in the handle of the Plough, have declinations of approximately 55.9 and 54.9 degrees respectively.
+They pass over the latitude of central Scotland and the Firth of Forth.
+Both circumpolar from British latitudes.

-For a passage south toward Spain and Portugal, Vega (declination 38.7°N) passes over the latitude of Lisbon and northern Portugal.
-Vega is the brightest star in Lyra, intensely blue-white, and dominates summer and autumn skies overhead from British latitudes — it is almost directly overhead from around fifty degrees north in August evenings.
+For a passage south toward Spain and Portugal, Vega, declination 38.7 degrees north, passes over the latitude of Lisbon and northern Portugal.
+The brightest star in Lyra, intensely blue-white, dominates summer and autumn skies overhead from British latitudes.
+Almost directly overhead from around fifty degrees north in August evenings.

-Arcturus (declination 19.2°N) passes over the latitude of the Canaries and northern Mexico — too far south to be useful as a zenith star in northern European sailing, but worth knowing as a reference point for a passage toward the Azores.
+Arcturus, declination 19.2 degrees north, passes over the latitude of the Canaries and northern Mexico.
+Too far south to be useful as a zenith star in northern European sailing, but worth knowing as a reference point for a passage toward the Azores.

-These are the declinations and zenith latitudes at the current epoch.
-Stellar declinations change very slowly over centuries due to the precession of the equinoxes — on human sailing timescales they are stable enough to use without correction.
+These declinations are for the current epoch.
+Stellar declinations change very slowly over centuries due to the precession of the equinoxes.
+On human sailing timescales they are stable enough to use without correction.

 Latitude as a complement to dead reckoning

 Lewis makes an important observation about what latitude observations can and cannot do.
 Knowing your latitude tells you nothing about how far east or west you are.
-As he quotes the navigator Harold Gatty directly: there is no way of finding longitude by star observation alone without knowing Greenwich Mean Time.
+As he quotes the navigator Harold Gatty directly, there is no way of finding longitude by star observation alone without knowing Greenwich Mean Time.
 A latitude observation from a zenith star or from Polaris height places you somewhere on a circle girdling the globe at that latitude.
-A dead reckoning plot tells you where along that circle you are — but the dead reckoning is subject to the accumulated errors of speed estimation, leeway, and current that Dead Reckoning Without Electronics discusses in full.
+A dead reckoning plot tells you where along that circle you are.
+But the dead reckoning is subject to the accumulated errors of speed estimation, leeway, and current that Dead Reckoning Without Electronics covers in full.

 For a Biscay crossing, arriving at the latitude of your destination port while your dead reckoning confirms approximate longitude is a practical double-check that requires no electronics and no instruments beyond a calibrated fist or a kamal made from card and string.
-It is, in miniature, the same multi-technique approach that Hipour used on a four-hundred-and-fifty-mile open Pacific passage.
+In miniature, the same multi-technique approach Hipour used on a four-hundred-and-fifty-mile open Pacific passage.

 The practical starting point

 The most immediate action from this post is the Polaris calibration exercise.
-On the next clear night at a known position — alongside in harbour, at anchor in a bay whose latitude you know from the chart — find Polaris, measure its height in extended fists, and compare the result with the chart latitude.
+On the next clear night at a known position, alongside in harbour or at anchor in a bay whose latitude you know from the chart, find Polaris, measure its height in extended fists, and compare with the chart latitude.
 Note your personal fist-width calibration.
-The total time required is under five minutes.
+Total time required, under five minutes.

 The second step is to make a kamal.
-Five centimetres of card and sixty centimetres of string.
+Five centimetres of card, sixty centimetres of string.
 Calibrate it at a known latitude by tying a knot at the correct position for Polaris.
 Use it on a subsequent night at sea to confirm latitude independently of instruments.
-Lewis's accuracy testing produced twelve to thirty nautical miles of error.
-The first time you use it you will probably do worse than that.
-The fifth time you use it you will probably do better.
-It is, like everything in this series, a skill that builds with practice and costs nothing to maintain.
+Lewis’s accuracy testing produced twelve to thirty nautical miles of error.
+The first time you use it you will probably do worse.
+The fifth time, probably better.

 n.b.
 The Geometry of the "Fist"